SiteMorph/protoqueue/README.md

 A very simple queueing library which uses the SiteMorph/protostore backing to support prefix matched queue events and scheduling time.

+The proto queue depends on the protostore project.
+Before you can build the queue you must first clone protostore and run mvn intall.

 To use the code perform a local install by running the maven install target:

 mvn install